Lin84/zony/README.md

-# webstar
+# Loan calculator
+Simple Loan calcultor created by using custom devstack Webstar

+## Webstar
-Development devstack with webpack 3 and Jest
+Development devstack with webpack 3 and testing with Jest and Enzyme

 ## Getting started
 ### Preparations